 I’m learning new things depending on which department and team I’m working with and I’ve gained both Electrical and Mechanical skills and knowledge.

-Elliot is progressing well through the apprenticeship programme; he’s completed a Level 2 learning portfolio at the Total People workshops and from next September he will attend Trafford College to complete an HNC.
+Elliot is progressing well through the apprenticeship programme; completing practical units at Total People’s Engineering Workshop and he is hoping to go on to do a HNC.
 This progress and his commitment has not gone unnoticed; Elliot recently won the Sodexo Apprentice of the Year 2020, over both the Macclesfield and Alderley Park Sites.

 “It’s been my biggest achievement to date,” says Elliot.
 “Along with completing both my Level 2 and Level 3 qualifications it’s been the highlight of my time with Sodexo and it’s made me incredibly proud.
 For the future I’d like to get a permanent job with Sodexo and pursue my career.
 I’d love to do a degree eventually – the apprenticeship route will enable me to this without amassing any debt”.